JeremyJChu/paramedic_incidents/README.md

 I have also taken the liberty in saving all the raw and cleaned datasets and stored them [here](inputs/data).
 The R Markdown contains the both options of either running the scripts or reading in the data from inputs, simply comment/uncomment the parts you would like to run.
 Clone the repo and everything will be there.

 ## Changelog
+2021-01-27
+- Changed paper terminology and graph titles for better clarity

 2021-01-26 (Second Update)
 - Pushed literature